Kharacternyk/pacwall/README.rst

 Troubleshooting
 ---------------

+To speed up the things on Arch you may try ``-Q``.
+Depending on your specific installation this may produce the same graph faster or, if you aren't lucky, a wrong graph.
+This should be rechecked every time a package is installed.

 If the graph is too large, use ``-r``.
 For example, ``-r 0.3`` means that the distance between the concentric circles of the graph will be 0.3 **inch**.